aprsorg/aprs-deviceid/README.md

   producing the device or application.
 * model: Device or software model
 * class: A device class identifier, referring to the class index
+* os: Operating system identifier
+* messaging: a flag (1) identifying that the device is messaging capable

 Mic-E device identifier index: